-- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6 of the CAB forum baseline requirements or any section of the Mozilla Root Store policy; - 2.
-DigiCert obtains evidence that the Certificate was misused and/or used outside the intended purpose as indicated by the relevant agreement; - 3.
-The Subscriber or the cross-certified CA breached a material obligation under the CP, this CPS, or the relevant agreement; - 4.
-DigiCert confirms any circumstance indicating that use of a FQDN, IP address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name registrant and the Applicant has terminated, or the Domain Name registrant has failed to renew the Domain Name);
+- 1. The Certificate no longer complies with the requirements of sections 6.1.5 and 6.1.6 of the CAB forum baseline requirements or any section of the Mozilla Root Store policy (CRLReason #4, superseded); - 2.
+DigiCert obtains evidence that the Certificate was misused and/or used outside the intended purpose as indicated by the relevant agreement (CRLReason #9, privilegeWithdrawn); - 3.
+The Subscriber or the cross-certified CA breached a material obligation under the CP, this CPS, or the relevant agreement (CRLReason #9, privilegeWithdrawn); - 4.
+DigiCert confirms any circumstance indicating that use of a FQDN, IP address, or email address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name registrant and the Applicant has terminated, or the Domain Name registrant has failed to renew the Domain Name) (CRLReason #5, cessationOfOperation)

 - 5. For code signing, the Application Software Supplier requests revocation and DigiCert does not intend to pursue an alternative course of action; - 6.
 For code signing, the certificate is being used to sign Suspect Code; - 7.
-DigiCert confirms that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN; - 8.
-DigiCert confirms a material change in the information contained in the Certificate; - 9.
-DigiCert confirms that the Certificate was not issued in accordance with the CAB forum requirements or relevant browser policy; - 10.
-DigiCert determines or confirms that any of the information appearing in the Certificate is inaccurate; - 11.
-DigiCert's right to issue Certificates under the CAB forum requirements expires or is revoked or terminated, unless DigiCert has made arrangements to continue maintaining the CRL/OCSP Repository; - 12.
-Revocation is required by the DigiCert CP and/or this CPS; or - 13.
-DigiCert confirms a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+DigiCert confirms that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate FQDN (CRLReason #9, privilegeWithdrawn); - 8.
+DigiCert confirms a material change in the information contained in the Certificate (CRLReason #9, privilegeWithdrawn); - 9.
+DigiCert confirms that the Certificate was not issued in accordance with the CAB Forum requirements or relevant browser policy (CRLReason #9, privilegeWithdrawn); - 10.
+DigiCert determines or confirms that any of the information appearing in the Certificate is inaccurate (CRLReason #9, privilegeWithdrawn); - 11.
+DigiCert's right to issue Certificates under the CAB Forum requirements expires or is revoked or terminated, unless DigiCert has made arrangements to continue maintaining the CRL/OCSP Repository (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 12.
+Revocation is required by the DigiCert CP and/or this CPS for a reason that is not otherwise required to be specified by this section 4.9.1 (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); or - 13.
+DigiCert confirms a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed (CRLReason #1, keyCompromise).